sparticle999/SpaceCompany/README.md

 - Dark Matter
 - Prestige (https://www.reddit.com/r/SpaceCompany/comments/6lcgzu/plan_for_prestige/)
 - Unknown Planets that you have to explore to know what it holds
-- Each Starsystem is more hostile than the last until prestige, where it resets
+- Each star system is more hostile than the last until prestige, where it resets
 - Stargate for other solar systems
 - Pushing Planets into the Sun gets prestige currency
 - Machine Overview Tab
 - Space Elevator
-- Unlock Technologies such as reduce the exponental increase of costs
+- Unlock Technologies such as reduce the exponential increase of costs
 - Third Floor of Wonder Station - Research Portal Tech: 3M science
 - Mass to Energy Conversion
 - Buy X buttons